Emotionally Charged, Logically Blurred: AI-driven Emotional Framing Impairs Human Fallacy Detection: Related Work

-Despite this growing body of work, only one study to date has evaluated human performance on \ycr{these} fallacy detection \ycr{datasets} \citep{helwe-etal-2024-mafalda}, based on just 20 samples, leaving open questions about how reliably humans can identify fallacies \ycr{under the same evaluation protocol for AI systems}. \ycr{This is important because establishing a human baseline is crucial for accurately judging AI performance.} \todo{SE: i thought human performance in fallacy detection is key independently of AI, because humans should hopefully be robust to fallacies?
-If not, they can be manipulated randomly YC: true but i'm not doing social science.
-And this is to solve sotaro's and michael's comments: there should be such human studies in psychology field or so.
-So that's why saying "evaluation under the same protocol for AI" is necessary. } Moreover, the emotional dimension of fallacious arguments has been largely neglected, as emotional appeal is often treated as a fallacy type in the community \citep[e.g.][]{jin-etal-2022-logical,musi2022developing,helwe-etal-2024-mafalda}. \citet{MACAGNO2022108501} may be the only work that considers emotion as a separate dimension from fallacy, analyzing both fallacies and emotions in the tweets of four US presidents, though focusing solely on the textual use of emotive language.
+Despite this growing body of work, only one study to date has evaluated human performance on \ycr{these} fallacy detection \ycr{datasets} \citep{helwe-etal-2024-mafalda}, based on just 20 samples, leaving open questions about how reliably humans can identify fallacies \ycr{under the same evaluation protocol for AI systems}. \ycr{This is important because establishing a human baseline is crucial for accurately judging AI performance.} Moreover, the emotional dimension of fallacious arguments has been largely neglected, as emotional appeal is often treated as a fallacy type in the community \citep[e.g.][]{jin-etal-2022-logical,musi2022developing,helwe-etal-2024-mafalda}. \citet{MACAGNO2022108501} may be the only work that considers emotion as a separate dimension from fallacy, analyzing both fallacies and emotions in the tweets of four US presidents, though focusing solely on the textual use of emotive language.

 In this work, we create the first dataset for studying the interactions between fallacies, emotions, and convincingness in arguments, with the assistance of AI (\S\ref{sec:frame}).
 We then conduct a human study on this dataset and provide a detailed analysis based on human perceptions (\S\ref{sec:human}).